Check out our review of OpenClassrooms to learn more about their courses, prices, and student reviews.

 - CareerFoundry and Bloc are online bootcamps with courses in UX/UI design and web development.

-- Those interested solely in UX/UI design can also enroll in Designation, a product design bootcamp that offers an in-person program in Chicago, as well as a live online option that allows remote students to follow along with their Chicago-based peers.
+- Those interested solely in UX/UI design can also enroll in Designation, a product design bootcamp that offers an in-person program in Chicago, as well as a live online option.

 - Students can also consider Kenzie Academy, a full-time tech bootcamp that offers in-person and online courses in 2 tracks: software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.

-- Similarly, Noble Desktop, BrainStation, and Flatiron School offer courses in software engineering, UX design, and other topics.
+- Similarly, Noble Desktop, BrainStation, Fullstack Academy, allWomen Academy, University of Arizona Bootcamps, and Flatiron School offer courses in software engineering, UX design, and other topics.

-- Thinkful, Coding Dojo, and Pragmatic Institute offer a variety of courses on similar topics as well.
+- Thinkful, Coding Dojo, Zip Code Wilmington, GW Bootcamps, and Pragmatic Institute offer a variety of courses on similar topics as well.

-- Students looking for a self-paced online bootcamp or a free online resource can check out Skillcrush and Gymnasium respectively, which offer courses in UX design and web development.
+- Students online bootcamp or resource can check out Skillcrush, Interaction Design Foundation, V School, and Gymnasium respectively, which offer courses in UX design and web development.

 - For people with an interest in data science, Metis has part-time introduction courses as well as onsite and online bootcamp options.
 Learn more about Metis in our review.

-- Those interested in online learning platforms can also consider Coursera, Udemy, Skillshare, and Pluralsight which offer free and low-cost courses.
+- Those interested in online learning platforms can also consider Coursera, Udemy, Skillshare, Pluralsight, Learn UX, Treehouse, and Learn@Forbes, which offer free and low-cost courses.

 How does OpenClassrooms compare to Pathrise?